-They create things - whether those are structures like bridges or a tiny medical implant - that help make people’s lives easier.
-Whatever an engineer’s interest - boats, the environment, medicine or farming - there will likely be an opportunity in the relevant industry.
+They create things - structures like bridges or tiny medical implants - that help make people's lives easier.
+Whatever an engineer's interest - boats, the environment, medicine or farming - there will likely be an opportunity in the relevant industry.

-Everything around us - from houses to bridges - is supported by rock and soil, which means that geotechnical engineers are vital to the fields of architecture and construction.
-Geotechnical engineers rely on geologists’ analyses of the earth to calculate how a structure could be supported.
+Everything around us - from houses to bridges - is supported by rock and soil, which means that geotechnical engineers are vital to architecture and construction.
+Geotechnical engineers rely on geologists' analyses of the earth to calculate how a structure could be supported.

-Geotechnical engineering is indispensable to the workings of the world so it could be a field worth considering for those who might enjoy this level of responsibility.
-They ensure that buildings don’t collapse and that bridges can support the weight of vehicles - in other words, keeping people alive while going about their days.
+Geotechnical engineering is indispensable to the world's workings, so it could be a field worth considering for those who might enjoy this level of responsibility.
+They ensure that buildings don't collapse and that bridges can support the weight of vehicles - in other words, keeping people alive while going about their days.

-As with the majority of engineering jobs, biomedical engineers will design, create and test new devices and equipment.
-But these creations could help save people’s lives, rather than making them easier.
+As with most engineering jobs, biomedical engineers will design, create and test new devices and equipment.
+But these creations could help save people's lives rather than make them more accessible.

-Biomedical engineers have an extremely rewarding job, knowing that their work is helping people overcome medical difficulties.
+Biomedical engineers have a gratifying job, knowing that their work is helping people overcome medical difficulties.

-Dr Bruce Wheeler, emeritus professor at the University of Florida and former president of the Institute of Electrical and Electronics Engineers Engineering in Medicine and Biology Society, has called biomedical engineering “one of the most exciting, yet challenging and competitive fields,” which speaks to the ambition and competence of successful biomedical engineers.
+Dr Bruce Wheeler, emeritus professor at the University of Florida and former president of the Institute of Electrical and Electronics Engineers Engineering in Medicine and Biology Society, has called biomedical engineering "one of the most exciting, yet challenging and competitive fields" It speaks to the ambition and competence of successful biomedical engineers.

 Products can't just be sold by themselves - there has to be something protecting them and, in some cases, keeping them fresh until they are consumed.

 Engineers can work out new and effective ways of keeping these products safe.
-Engineers in this field work in research and development, manufacturing, marketing, graphic design and the regulatory aspects of packaging.
+Engineers in this field work in research and development, manufacturing, marketing, graphic design and packaging regulatory aspects.

-Working out new ways of packaging for things like moisturisers and deodorants - which have small components allowing for the product’s release - can be complicated and engineers in this area have to have knowledge of materials and industrial design.
+Working out new ways of packaging for things like moisturisers and deodorants - which have small components allowing for the product's release - can be complicated, and engineers in this area have to know materials and industrial design.

-This field involves a mix of engineering, art design and marketing, which gives people involved in it the chance to explore their imagination and then taper it down using their technical knowledge.
+This field involves engineering, art design and marketing, which gives people involved in it the chance to explore their imagination and then taper it down using their technical knowledge.

-With the world having relied on fossil fuels for so long, mining engineers have always been hugely important.
-And although the energy industry is moving towards renewable options, traditional power methods are still required and will continue to be for a long time.
+With the world relying on fossil fuels for so long, mining engineers have always been hugely influential.
+And although the energy industry is moving toward renewable options, traditional power methods are still required and will continue to be for a long time.

 Careers in mining engineering can result in the opportunity to travel abroad to where mines are located - in countries like South Africa, China and Australia.